wonks/wonks.github.io/README.md

    relevant HTML, and then make a pull request.
-2. Add or modify a markdown file under `_posts` in the relevant semester (spring 15 at the time of this writing, called `s15`), preserving the formatting (including Jekyll's topmatter) and file naming convention (YYYY-mm-dd-title).
+2. Add or modify a markdown file under `_posts` in the relevant semester (spring 15 at the time of this writing, called `s15`), preserving the formatting (including Jekyll's topmatter) and file naming convention (YYYY-mm-dd-title.md).